-Although we currently find ourselves in another national lockdown, there will be some of us that still need to make essential journeys in our car.
-And with the great British weather presenting driving challenges at the best of times, winter driving can come with challenging conditions such as darker mornings and nights, storms, high winds, fog, ice, and snow.
+The great British weather presents us with driving challenges at the best of times.
+Winter driving can come with challenging conditions such as darker mornings and nights, storms, high winds, fog, ice, and snow.
 Freezing Fog in particular can be very dangerous and Vavista has found some easy steps you can take to make your driving easier and safer.

 Did you know…